pjvenda/ha-aws-billing/README.md

 That looks much more usable than the lambda output!

+#### Authentication and threat assessment

+You will notice that the API request is effectively anonymous.
+As long as you know the API identifier, you will be able to retrieve the data without having to authenticate.

+There are a few layers of security underneath - the API is limited to calling the Lambda function; the Lambda function is limited to reading the reporting S3 bucket; the S3 bucket is private.
+On the other hand, the Lambda function takes parameters, which opens up a world of exploitation opportunities.

+Authentication and authorisation can be implemented in the API Gateway (and I recommend you do so) as an additional layer to that defense-in-depth.

 AWS Objects created so far:
 | Component | Object | Purpose |
 | ---      | ------   | -------- |